 "Today, I met with several classes you spoke to yesterday.
 They all talked about your 'seed' imagery, 'strong feeling' and 'throwing the stick' requirements for a good story.
 You do a fabulous presentation that stays with the kids." -- Barbara Shostal, Librarian, Hunter College Elementary School

 NURSERY SCHOOL AND PRE-K CHAT, for children under five.
 I talk about my job as a writer and then I read two books: usually A Greyhound, A Groundhog and The Fun Book of Scary Stuff.
 I talk about how those books come to be.
-I also often read Daffodil, Crocodile,which is fun for rowdy groups as it gives the children a chance to participate and call out repeated phrases.
-It's also a good one for a post-read analytic chat (yes!).
+I also often read Daffodil, Crocodile, which is fun for rowdy groups as it gives the children a chance to participate and call out repeated phrases.
+It's also a good one for a post-read analytic chat.
+Yes, really!
 The presentation invites children to share or ask questions after each story.
 30 - 45 minutes or so.

 PICTURE BOOKS: STORYTELLERS' CRAFT, for K-3.
 This classroom presentation is for slightly older kids but it still involves reading stories aloud and is suited to small groups or auditoriums.
-I read and discuss stories of mind that start with noticing (with ears, eyes, the sense of touch) -- most often Toys Meet Snow and Water in the Park.
-We spend some time in discussion, being readers who notice, and students are empowered as both readers and as future writers.
-We also talk about creating action stories, usually focused on Lemonade in Winter, and I explain how I exaggerated and fictionalized a true event to turn it into fiction.
+I start with the crowd-pleasing A Greyhound, A Groundhog, and then talk about my job a little.
+Then the meat of the talk: I discuss stories of mine that began with noticing the world around me -- most often Toys Meet Snow and Water in the Park.
+We spend some time in discussion of certain images, and I encourage the children to self-identify as noticing types.
+The students are empowered as readers and as future writers.
+We then turn our noticing eyes back to Greyhound, and further unpack my text and Appelhans’s imagery.
+If there’s extra time, I also talk about creating action stories, usually focused on Lemonade in Winter.
+I explain how I exaggerated and fictionalized a true event to turn it into fiction.
 There's a question and answer period at the end.
 45 minutes or so.